-The D.D.O. website states: “For safety reasons, please take note that during the winter season, November until March, the playground equipment in the parks are closed.”
-Pointe-Claire posted on its social media channels that its playgrounds are closed, while clarifying that parks and green spaces remain open.
-Some cities are ultra cautious and don’t untie swings until mid-May, while others never mention seasonal risks at all.
+And the city of D.D.O. states on its website: “For safety reasons, please take note that during the winter season, November until March, the playground equipment in the parks are closed.”
+Some cities are ultra-cautious and don’t untie swings until mid-May, while others never mention seasonal risks at all.

 Visiting playgrounds in winter